 Capturing the powerful grace of a performing arts company for at-risk youth, F R E E

-journeys behind the curtain to spotlight the intimate stories of five inner city teenagers whose lives are transformed by the power of collaborative art.
+journeys behind the curtain to spotlight the intimate stories of five particular inner city teenagers whose lives are transformed by the power of collaborative dance.

-Created for classroom or community use by educators and the Destiny Arts Center, this 21 page guide provides a variety of ways to help explore the issues in the film and give your class or group the opportunity to share their personal stories and ideas, to discuss the film's themes, and to engage in verbal and movement exercises taught at the Destiny Arts Center.
+Created for classroom or community use with the help of educators and the Destiny Arts Center, this 21 page guide provides a variety of ways to help explore the issues in the film and give your class or group the opportunity to share their personal stories and ideas, to discuss the film's themes, and to engage in verbal and movement exercises taught at the Destiny Arts Center.
 Primarily for high-school age youth, but appropriate for ages 13 and older.Download Discussion Guide >

 LEARN MORE ABOUT DESTINY ARTS CENTER • www.destinyarts.org